HOME BIRTH: THE RESEARCH

 • No one can say conclusively that hospital birth is safer than home birth overall, or that home birth is as safe as hospital birth.
 We simply don’t have definitive evidence either way.

-• The evidence on the safety of CNM-attended home birth is mixed.
-Some studies suggest that CNM-attended home birth is as safe as hospital birth.
-Some studies find an increased rate of neonatal mortality for home births attended by CNMs compared to hospital births attended by CNMs.
+• There is good evidence that home birth is as safe as hospital birth in other countries like the UK and Canada, especially for women who have given birth previously.
+The evidence on the safety of home birth in the US is mixed.
+Some studies suggest that home birth attended by a licensed midwife is as safe as hospital birth.
+Some studies find an increased rate of neonatal mortality for home births attended by a licensed midwife compared to hospital births.

 • Home birth is safest IF